-4 Temporary derogations from the remuneration policy
+4 Temporary derogations from the Remuneration Policy

-Temporary derogations from the remuneration policy are only allowed in exceptional circumstances.
+Temporary derogations from the Remuneration Policy are only allowed in exceptional circumstances.

-Exceptional circumstances arise when derogating from this remuneration policy is necessary for pursuing the long-term interests and sustainability of the Company as a whole and for ensuring its assets.
-The assessment of long-term interests may, among other things, consider the long-term financial performance of the Company, its competitiveness and generation of higher returns for shareholders, or a potential change in key business conditions after the general meeting decides on the remuneration policy - for example, due to a merger or acquisition agreement or in circumstances in which the current remuneration policy would no longer be reasonable.
-Exceptional circumstances that grant the possibility of temporarily derogating from the remuneration policy also include potential legislation changes (e.g. changes of tax regulations).
+Exceptional circumstances arise when derogating from this Remuneration Policy is necessary for pursuing the long-term interests and sustainability of the Company as a whole and for ensuring its assets.
+The assessment of long-term interests may, among other things, consider the long-term financial performance of the Company, its competitiveness and generation of higher returns for shareholders, or a potential change in key business conditions after the general meeting decides on the Remuneration Policy - for example, due to a merger or acquisition agreement or in circumstances in which the current Remuneration Policy would no longer be reasonable.
+Exceptional circumstances that grant the possibility of temporarily derogating from the Remuneration Policy also include potential legislation changes (e.g. changes of tax regulations).
+The components of remuneration that may temporarily deviate from the adopted policy are variable remuneration and other entitlements (such as bonuses, benefits and other special cash benefits).

-Any temporary derogation from the remuneration policy is decided with a resolution of the supervisory board at the proposal of the nomination and remuneration committee.
+Any temporary derogation from the Remuneration Policy is decided with a resolution of the supervisory board at the proposal of the nomination and remuneration committee.